dfki-ric/uxo-dataset2024/README.md

 pip install rosbag
 ```

 ## Scripts

 ### Preprocessing
-- *preprocess_aris_1_extract_all.bash*: extracts the frames and metadata from the ARIS' proprietary format.
+- *prep_1_aris_extract.py*: extracts the frames and metadata from the ARIS' proprietary format.
-- *preprocess_aris_2_to_polar.bash*: (optional) convert the raw frames to polar coordinates.
+- *prep_2_aris_to_polar.py*: (optional) convert the raw frames to polar coordinates.
 Be aware that while this makes them easier to interpret, some data loss is incurred.
-- *preprocess_aris_3_calc_all_optical_flow.bash*: calculate the optical flow magnitudes for every recording.
+- *prep_3_aris_calc_optical_flow.py*: calculate the optical flow magnitudes for the sonar recordings.
-- *preprocess_aris_4_find_offsets.bash*: a graphical tool to manually find and mark the motion onset in every recording.
+- *prep_4_aris_find_offsets.py*: a graphical tool to manually find and mark the motion onset in every recording.

-- *preprocess_gantry_1_extract.bash*: exports each trajectory's timestamps and xyz position data.
+- *prep_5_gantry_extract.py*: exports each trajectory's timestamps and xyz position data.
-- *preprocess_gantry_2_find_offsets.bash*: automatically finds the motion onsets (first change in xyz).
+- *prep_6_gantry_find_offsets.py*: automatically finds the motion onsets (first change in xyz).

-- *preprocess_gopro_1_cut_day1.bash*: cuts the gopro footage from day 1 into individual clips.
+- *prep_7_gopro_cut.bash*: cuts the gopro footage into individual clips.
 The cut points were manually extracted from the audio track.
-- *preprocess_gopro_1_cut_day2.bash*: cuts the gopro footage from day 2 into individual clips.
-The cut points were manually extracted from the audio track.
+- *prep_8_gopro_downsample.bash*: downsamples the unwieldy 5.3k footage to a more manageable size (check script for details).
-- *preprocess_gopro_2_downsample_all.bash*: downsamples the unwieldy 5.3k footage to a more manageable size (check script for details).
+- *prep_9_gopro_calc_optical_flow.py*: calculates the optical flow magnitudes for every clip.

-- *preprocess_gopro_3_calc_all_optical_flow.bash*: calculates the optical flow magnitudes for every clip.
+- *prep_x_match_recordings.py*: a GUI that allows synchronized playback of the different recordings and adjust the offsets between them.
+The result is a csv containing matching recordings and offsets.

 ### Dataset assembly
-- *dataset_match_recordings.bash*: a GUI that allows synchronized playback of the different recordings and adjust the offsets between them.
-The result is a csv containing matching recordings and offsets.
+- *release_1_export.py*: copies and extracts the processed data into the final dataset.
-- *dataset_export.bash*: copies and extracts the processed data into the final dataset.
+- *release_2_archive.bash*: packs the dataset into several archives.

 ### Viewing
-- *view_recording.bash*: simple viewer for stepping through an exported recording.
+- *view_recording.py*: simple viewer for synchronously stepping through an exported recording.